zZestyy/MP01-SE4367.001/README.md

 - GCD.java

 Description:
-Given a program GCD, utilize Soot to build a control graph where each object in the control graph is an object of type DominatorFinder.
+Given the program GCD, utilize Soot to build a control graph where each object in the control graph is an object of type DominatorFinder.
 Then finds all the dominators using DominatorFinder class.

 Execution Instruction(s):
 1. Add necessary java files into the same project source folder.